 The expungement process in West Palm Beach is governed by Florida Statute 943.0585.
 It details what the qualification parameters are to get a record expunged; it also covers every nuance associated with the process.
 While the content of this statute is readily available online, fully understanding its scope and potential repercussions may not be within the forte of the average layperson.
 This is yet another reason why consulting and retaining the services of a criminal defense lawyer for a Petition to Expunge is a wise idea.

 For those that qualify for expungement, doing so can have many benefits.
 Having a criminal record can negatively impact a person when they are seeking new employment, being vetted for a promotion, seeking new housing, seeking government contracts, undergoing an evaluation of credit worthiness and even when enrolling in higher education.
 These are poignant reasons why, if eligible, a West Palm Beach resident should seriously consider getting their criminal record expunged.

 It is also important to note, that when a particular record has been expunged, the person is no longer obligated to disclose it.
 Nor would denying its existence be considered perjury under the majority of circumstances.
 It allows a degree of normalcy to return to a person’s life.

 Is an Attorney Really Necessary?

 While in theory, the expungement process in West Palm Beach is not complicated when compared to other legal proceedings, in practice, it can be time-consuming and stressful if not handled properly.
-Retaining an experienced attorney will minimize the stress of gathering all of the supporting documents required for the filing and curtail any potential delays.
+Retaining an experienced criminal defense attorney will minimize the stress of gathering all of the supporting documents required for the filing and curtail any potential delays.